 Onboarding new staff for your startup

 Attracting top talent can be near impossible – since large corporations will snap up those with the skills in demand.
 Most employees will be hesitant to work for a startup with the risk of closing faster than it took to launch.
 Remote workers or virtual assistants are an option.
 The business can thus remain agile and react more quickly to changes without being stuck with the on-site staff they now either can’t afford or do not have work for − a project might have closed or been delayed.
 Outsourcing allows a company to obtain the skills required to do the tasks cost-effectively and to make changes where needed.
-This change of working is a solution for startups that want to remain compliant with state, federal, and local laws and still want to be flexible enough to grow and proliferate.
+This change of working is a solution for startups that want to remain compliant with state, federal, and local laws and still want to be flexible enough to grow and increase.

 Facing daily risks

 With business comes risk.
 There is no guarantee that your business idea will succeed.
 More so, there will be people who intend to damage your brand.
 Such include those who make fake claims or cause damage to your property.
 A vigorous risk-management plan is needed to protect yourself against these risks, with wide-ranging liability insurance as the basis.
 For instance, if you have a client slip on your property, there could be claims for medical expenses, pain and discomfort, and even lost wages.
 If you have a general liability cover, the policy should protect you from these claims.

 A reality for most companies and individuals is increasing cybercrime and connectivity issues.
 Small businesses and startups are not spared.
 The impact on them can be even worse.
 You need to protect your data against hackers and malware attacks.
 Protecting your business can be costly.
 As such, you need to review your budget and see that you have made provisions for cyber insurance policies.
 But also, do not leave it there – you need to educate your staff to follow best safety practices, thus limiting your risk.